SSoelvsten/bdd-benchmark/README.md

 cmake --build build
 ```

+### Run

-This will generate one executable for every possible combination of BDD library,
+After building, the *build/src* folder contains one executable for every possible
-benchmark, and DD kind in the `build/src` directory.
+combination of BDD library, benchmark, and DD kind.
 Not all libraries support
 every kind of DD (see [above](#bdd-packages)), and not all benchmarks are
 available for BDDs/BCDDs or ZDDs.

-The naming scheme of the executables is as follows:
+The executables follows a `<Library>_<Benchmark>_<DD>` naming scheme (each of the
-`<BDD Library>_<Benchmark>_<DD Kind>` (each component spelled in *nocase*).
-All
-executables have the same command line interface.
-There are the following BDD
+three components in *nocase*).
+All executables have the same command line interface.
-library options:
+There are the following BDD library options:

+- **`-h`**

+  Print a help text with all options (including the ones particular to that
+  particular benchmark).

 - **`-M <MiB>`** (default: *128*)

   Amount of memory (in MiB) to be dedicated to the BDD library.

+  Note, that the memory you set is only for the BDD package.
+So, the program will
+  either use swap or be killed if the BDD package takes up more memory in
+  conjunction with the benchmark's auxiliary data structures.

 - **`-T <THREADS>`** (default: *1*)